aleung241/aws-training-2018/README.md

 ## Module 3 - Designing your environment
 #### How to choose region?
+- Data sovereignty and compliance.
+Laws, etc
+- Service and feature availability
 - Cost
 - Ping it from your current location!
 [Cloudping](cloudping.info)
-- 5 VPCs per region default
-- VPCs are regional

 #### How many AZs to use?
 - There are 3 in Sydney